-BIRTH is a natural process that women have been doing for thousands of years, its an immense time of joy and excitement for not only the woman and her partner but their family and friends too.
-When a new life comes in to world we are truly blessed as individuals, couples and families.
-Children are precious gifts that bring us so much joy and happiness and of course the odd sleepless night.
+BIRTH is a natural process that women have been doing for thousands of years, it is an immense time of joy and excitement for not only the woman and her partner, but their family and friends too.
+When a new life comes in to world we are truly blessed as individuals, parents and families.
+Children are precious gifts that bring us so much joy and happiness, and of course the odd sleepless night.
 You could say that being a mother is the greatest job in the world and I would definitely agree!

 There’s nothing like the feeling you get when you hold your newborn baby in your arms and you get to meet the tiny person you have been nurturing for so many months.
 Sometimes however birth isn’t like the books say, it doesn’t follow the birth plan you have prepared and I was one of those ‘sometimes’.

-When I got pregnant with my first baby I knew that I would have to give birth as every woman does, I knew that it would involve pain like I had never experienced before, what I didn’t realise was although I wasn’t scared to give birth, just apprehensive and excited, it would be a day that changed my life.
+When I got pregnant with my first baby I knew that giving birth was part of the deal as every woman does.
+I knew that it would involve pain like I had never experienced before, what I didn’t realise however was although I wasn’t scared to give birth, rather apprehensive and excited, it would be a day that would change my life.

-It’s taken me a long time to write this in fact seventeen years, my daughter has grown up into a beautiful young women yet her birth feels like it was only yesterday.
+It took a long time to write my story.
+My daughter has grown into a beautiful young women yet her birth feels like it was only yesterday.
 I remember every detail, every sound, every feeling, every smell.
-Ive previously wrote about my struggles throughout my pregnancy and as I approached 32 weeks I finally felt like my pregnancy had settled down, the pram sat in the corner of the dining room, baby clothes were neatly folded.
+I have previously wrote about my struggles throughout my pregnancy and as I approached 32 weeks I finally felt like my pregnancy had settled down.
+The pram sat in the corner of the dining room, baby clothes were neatly folded.
 I felt well, my midwife was happy and I was looking forward to my spring baby.

-My midwife was due the next morning on a home visit and its a good job she came, she probably saved my life.
-We chatted as normal and I said I been feeling off.
+My midwife was due the next morning on a home visit and it was a good job she came, she probably saved my life.
+We chatted as normal and I told her I been feeling off.
 At first she didn’t seem concerned and carried on with my checks that was until she tested my urine, there was protein, and lots of it!
-She took my blood pressure and I saw her face become serious, to be honest things then became a bit of a blur and all I could hear was midwife telling me I needed to up to hospital right away as she was worried about me and my baby.
+She took my blood pressure and I saw her face become serious.
+To be honest things then became a bit of a blur and all I could hear was midwife telling me I needed to go to hospital right away as she was worried about me and my baby.

-We drove to the assessment unit in a daze and waited to be seen, bloods were took, urine, blood pressure, we kept asking questions but everyone was quiet and kept saying we just needed to wait and see.
-They hooked me up to a baby monitor and I felt relief to hear my babies heartbeat and see the little machine plotting it on ever rolling paper.
+We drove to the assessment unit in a daze and waited to be seen, bloods were took, urine, blood pressure checked, we kept asking questions but everyone was quiet and kept saying we just needed to wait and see.
+They hooked me up to a baby monitor and I felt relief to hear my baby’s heartbeat and see the little machine plotting it on ever rolling paper.